 When attaching gear under compression straps, it’s best to balance the load so that you carry an equivalent weight on the left and right sides.
 You’ll want a least two tiers of compression straps, although some larger packs may three.

-Some backpacks come with reversible side compression straps that can be used to attach gear to the back of your pack.
-This requires that the rear-facing ends of the compression straps have clips, instead of being sewn onto the pack, and that there’s a male clip and a female clip on opposite sides so they can mate together.
+Some backpacks come with reversible side compression straps that can be used to attach gear to the front of your pack.
+This requires that the ends of the compression straps have clips, instead of being sewn onto the pack, and that there’s a male clip and a female clip on opposite sides so they can mate together.
+Most of Granite Gear’s overnight backpacks including the Crown 2 60 and the Blaze 60 have this feature.
+Their smaller volume Crown 2 38L also has it and makes an exceptional backpack for winter day hiking and snowshoeing.
 The other nice thing about this kind of compression system is that you can use it without losing the ability to fill side pockets with water bottles.

 One of the problems with compression strap systems is that they’re clumsy when using a side pocket to hold water bottles because the compression strap has to run outside of the pocket and around the bottle.
-Granite Gear backpacks have a great pocket design that alleviates this issue.
+Granite Gear backpacks also have a great pocket design that alleviates this issue.
 Instead of running the bottom compression strap outside the pocket, they cut small holes in the pocket that let you run the webbing strap underneath the bottle, so you can use the pockets and the compression at the same time.
+Many other backpack makers have adopted this pocket format including Osprey.

 Shoulder Straps Loops